archiver-appliance/epicsarchiverap_archiveviewer/README.md

 -*- outline -*- (use EMACS to see this in outline-mode)

+This is a customization of the EPICS archiveviewer with plugins for the EPICS archiver appliance.

+The original README follows:

 This readme is about building and running ArchiveViewer.

 * Intro
-The sources for this application are CVS-controlled:
+The original sources for this application are CVS-controlled:
 CVS root: ics-srv01.sns.ornl.gov:/sns/ADE/cvsroot
 Module:   archive_viewer
 Tag:      check out from HEAD

-ArchiveViewer requires JRE1.4.2 which can be downloaded at http://java.sun.com Example for getting a specific release: cvs -d :ext:serge@ics-srv01.sns.ornl.gov:/sns/ADE/cvsroot \
+ArchiveViewer requires JRE which can be downloaded at http://java.sun.com Example for getting a specific release: cvs -d :ext:serge@ics-srv01.sns.ornl.gov:/sns/ADE/cvsroot \
      co archive_viewer